 Retiring with a stack of bills is riskier than it can seem.
 You may think you can manage to pay your bills, but you’re probably considering your capability under ideal circumstances, or when you have an income.

 What will you do when you face those unforeseen events that strike us all from time to time?
 The car engine blows up.
-The roof has to be replaced.
-Or, you need a pricey medical device that isn’t covered by insurance.
+The roof needs to be repaired.
+Or you need a pricey medical device that isn’t covered by insurance.

 What if those unforeseen events come at a time when you’re trying to tackle a spike in living costs, such as a hike in property taxes, an increase in heating costs, or rising gas prices?
 If you’re a prudent planner, you can realize that having many monthly obligations you could otherwise avoid during retirement makes you financially vulnerable and is an invitation for trouble.

 It’s easy to neglect things that don’t seem to be an immediate concern, but you don’t want to do that when it comes to retirement.
-Time is only on your side if you’re making savvy financial decisions.
+Time is only on your side if you’re making savvy financial decisions today.
 Otherwise, it’s working against you.